Norwegian musher takes lead in Iditarod as finish nears

 “That’s perfect for these kind of conditions,” he said.

-Waerner, a native of England living in Norway, was the first to leave the checkpoint, with about an hour’s lead over the second-place musher, Aaron Burmeister of Nome.
+Waerner, a native of England living in Norway, was first to arrive at the next checkpoint — Unalakleet — on Sunday.

 “The physical, I don’t have to worry about it, but when I see them going down mentally, that’s when you have to rest,” he said.
 “But they haven’t been down yet, so I’ve been lucky.”